samhh/bukubrow-webext/README.md

 #### Step 1 - Installing the binary

 Start out by downloading the [latest binary](https://github.com/samhh/Bukubrow/releases) for your operating system.
-A prebuilt binary for 64-bit macOS is available.
-For Linux and/or 32-bit systems you will need to compile the binary yourself until I figure out how to cross-compile (help appreciated!).
-See below for instructions.
+As I have yet to successfully cross-compile, the existence of an up-to-date pre-compiled binary for your OS will be hit and miss.
+Should you need to build it yourself, refer to [building](#building).

 1. Extract the package.
 2. Run `./install.sh` to install the native messaging host.
 If you want a system-wide installation, run the script with `sudo`.